melowntech/workshop/tutorials/corine.rst

 ===============================

-In this example, we are going to create front-end JavaScript app using the :ref:`corine-example`.
+In this example, we are going to create front-end JavaScript app using the :ref:`landuse-wms-dem`.
 We are going to enrich the map with legend and a control element to switch the two landuse layers.

 HTML Page